rorlic/treecg-site/pages/_posts/2024-07-22-iop-dataspaces.md

 Each dataspace can decide independently how to achieve interoperability and query answering.
 However, with LDES, we provide a specific approach.
-As depicted in the figure below, we utilize an architectural style known as _Event Sourcing_. his involves describing changes at the source and creating queryable views tailored to consumer needs and usage control policies.
+As depicted in the figure below, we utilize an architectural style known as _Event Sourcing_.
+This involves describing changes at the source and creating queryable views tailored to consumer needs and usage control policies.
 For example, an ANPR camera can write raw number plate data to an event source, which a trusted intermediary transforms and republishes according to the agreed-upon data model of the traffic measurements dataspace as traffic counts.

 ![A simple pipeline](https://docs.google.com/drawings/d/e/2PACX-1vT94isiCM5-M69i7D96-vNFTgBScZ9bsr24vw04fO0Z2a5O3R3qtqxgmuoarMLReuGRlVfBYw-UPpw3/pub?w=981&h=291)